DmitryBondarenko1/solid-spoon/ConsoleColor.md

 Note: to customize colors of a console, your color scheme should be editable.
 Editable color schemes are marked with * in the **Scheme** dropdown list.
 For information about color schemes, refer to the [Scheme](Scheme.md) section in the [Configuring the IDE](ConfiguringIDE.md) chapter.

  4. Open the **Console** section in the **Console Colors** dialog.
- 5. Select the desired console are you want to customize, see **Table 1** below for the available options.
+ 5. Select the desired console area you want to customize, see **Table 1** below for the available options.

  **Table 1.
 Console Color Options**